 Corporal Wagstaff is a staunch purveyor of knowledge in policing and has helped translate research into practice in a variety of capacities.
-His appetite for research grew from an undergraduate internship with the Charleston Police Department (SC) where he helped establish a Family Violence Unit built on evidence-based practices designed to minimize trauma, improve victim receptiveness to follow-up services, and appraise risk for clinician-investigator paired follow-up under the Childhood Development-Community Policing model.
+Most recently, he formulated a campus-community coalition that employed an environmental management approach to reduce the consequences of disruptive, off-campus college partying.
+Wagstaff’s appetite for research grew from an undergraduate internship with the Charleston Police Department (SC) where he helped establish a Family Violence Unit built on evidence-based practices designed to minimize trauma, improve victim receptiveness to follow-up services, and appraise risk for clinician-investigator paired follow-up under the Childhood Development-Community Policing model.
 This experience led him to later recommend policy/protocol uplifts and forge new partnerships to improve the Durham Police Department’s response to intimate partner violence.
-At the request of clinical partners at Duke’s Center of Child and Family Health, Corporal Wagstaff helped identify system-level barriers to a collaborative response to domestic violence among stakeholder organizations and plan realistic, multi-agency training for first responders under the Durham Integrated Domestic Violence System grant.
-In 2019, he formulated a campus-community coalition that employed an environmental management approach to reduce the consequences of disruptive, off-campus college partying.
+At the request of clinical partners at Duke’s Center of Child and Family Health, Wagstaff helped identify system-level barriers to a collaborative response to domestic violence among stakeholder organizations and plan realistic, multi-agency training for first responders under the Durham Integrated Domestic Violence System grant.

-Corporal Wagstaff holds a B.S. in Business Administration and a B.A. in Spanish from the College of Charleston as well as a M.S. in Criminal Justice-Public Administration from Liberty University.
+Corporal Wagstaff holds a B.S. in Business Administration and a B.A. in Spanish from the College of Charleston, as well as a M.S. in Criminal Justice-Public Administration from Liberty University.
 The focus of his graduate research was engendering a climate for evidence-based policing through organizational design.
-His other research interests include procedural justice and police legitimacy, citizen oversight, leadership and organizational change, and police accountability.
+He has co-authored research on the relationship between citizen oversight and procedural justice in policing, which was published in the American Journal of Criminal Justice.
+Other research interests include police accountability, leadership, and organizational change.